2019 Columbus, Mississippi, tornado: Tornado summary

-The tornado first touched down at 6:15 pm CDT just west of Columbus, across the Tombigbee River.
+The tornado first touched down at 5:15 pm CST just west of Columbus, across the Tombigbee River.
 It immediately broke branches off hardwood trees immediately after touching down before crossing the river, where it reached EF1 intensity for the first time.
 The tornado began to uproot trees as it crossed South 8th Avenue, before uplifting the roof of a home.
-EF0 damage was inflicted to a warehouse building on the corner of South 8th Street and South 4th Street; the tornado curved slightly north as it impacted the building.
+EF0 damage was inflicted on a warehouse building on the corner of South 8th Street and South 4th Street; the tornado curved slightly north as it impacted the building.
 On South 7th Avenue, the tornado collapsed sheet metal doors at EF0 intensity and continued uprooting trees at EF1 intensity.
 The tornado continued to rip through downtown at EF1 intensity, snapping tree branches and bending at least one cell phone tower on the corner of South 10th Street and College Street.
 It damaged roofs and uplifted roof decking as it crossed over Main Street in downtown Columbus, before reaching EF2 intensity for the first time on North 8th Avenue.

 On North 8th Avenue, the tornado collapsed the exterior walls of a single-story home, and completely deroofed a small office building.
-More EF2 damage was inflicted to a restaurant on Railroad Street, with the building's roof being torn off the structure.
+More EF2 damage was inflicted on a restaurant on Railroad Street, with the building's roof being torn off the structure.
 The tornado then impacted the Sims Community Center, destroying the building and heavily damaging outbuildings on the property.
 It snapped wooden power poles on Mose Street and continued to produce EF2 damage to homes on North 11th Avenue and Shady Street, before collapsing a steel building on Waterworks Road.

 The tornado weakened to EF1 intensity after crossing the Luxapallila Creek, damaging power poles and uprooting trees before rapidly intensifying, reaching EF3 intensity for the first time, destroying a brick-constructed restaurant and killing an occupant on the corner of Tuscaloosa Road and Gardner Road.
-On Conway Drive, the tornado destroyed a large retail building at EF2 intensity; trees aside the nearby Mississippi Highway 50 were uprooted at EF1 intensity.
-The tornado collapsed the chimney of a home on Shelton Avenue, located to the west of U.S. Route 82, before continuing to uproot trees at EF1 intensity on Harris Road.
-It maintained EF1 intensity through area south and southeast of Steens before lifting at 6:31 pm CDT north of Eubanks Road.
-The tornado was on the ground for 16 minutes, killing one person and injuring 19 others.
+On Conway Drive, the tornado destroyed a large retail building at EF2 intensity; trees aside the nearby MS 50 were uprooted at EF1 intensity.
+The tornado collapsed the chimney of a home on Shelton Avenue, located to the west of US 82, before continuing to uproot trees at EF1 intensity on Harris Road.
+It maintained EF1 intensity through the area south and southeast of Steens before lifting at 5:31 pm CST north of Eubanks Road.
+The tornado was on the ground for 16 minutes, killing one person and injuring 11 others.

+Other tornadoes

+The Columbus EF3 tornado was part of a small outbreak of eight tornadoes from February 23–24.